 Conceived through the division of the screen into nine cinematic frames, the film Soil narrates the journey of a young man carrying a handful of soil into the grave of a deceased soldier who happens to be burying his own dead body.
 With the form integrated into narrative, it is possible to watch every phase of his journey synchronically.
 Wherever he goes the smell of the soil remains the same.

 FESTIVALS / SCREENINGS

-- 9th Start International Short Film Festival, International Competition, Azerbaijan, 2018.
+- 9th Start International Short Film Festival, International Competition, the Golden Pomegranate Award as the winner of the Best Experimental Film, Azerbaijan, 2018.